Vlad-Shcherbina/icfpc2017-tbd/production/examples/cpp_demo/README.md

 the Python code.

 The debugging scenario below targets Linux and was tested on Ubuntu.
-SWIG extensions themselves should work fine on all reasonable OSes.
+C++ extensions themselves should work fine on all reasonable OSes.

 ### Preparation